tairea/galaxy-maps-v2/README.md

 Galaxy Maps is an online learning platform.

 This learning platform enables people to map learning paths into a "Galaxy Map".
-Learners can then navigate the curriculum in an individualised, self-paced, gamified way.
+Learners can then navigate learning paths in an individualised, self-paced, gamified way.

 Like our ancestors that used the stars to navigate the seas, using these Galaxy Maps we can navigate our learning.